Standard 5.1 Relationships between educators and children – Case study 2

 As an agreed action from this reading group discussion, educators across all age groups in the service committed to looking for and documenting examples of providing children with a secure base and a safe haven across the day.
 These examples were initially shared with educators in room meetings to identify key themes, trends and issues, and then with the whole team at a staff meeting.

 This task created enormous enthusiasm amongst the team and their conversation continued during informal meetings and lunch time chats as well as with families.
 It also encouraged educators to share examples of times they noticed each other delighting in and with children, as well as the moments when they needed to provide comfort and support.
 Some educators noted it was easier sharing examples of what others were doing rather than noticing their own actions.
-Following a suggestion from an educator, and with the permission from educators and children, videos were taken of educators and children interacting at key points in the day.
+Following a suggestion from an educator, and with the permission from educators, children and families, videos were taken of educators and children interacting at key points in the day.
 These were then played back later and reflected upon together.